-In my journey as a solutions builder, I’ve experienced two types of business executives.
-Those who see disruptive technology as a vital future-enhancing savior and those who see it as an unnecessary evil and distraction.
-The former, whom I call ‘disruptstars,’ embrace it, and find a way to align themselves and their business interests with it.
-Meanwhile, the latter, ‘disruptnemies,’ find all means to make it irrelevant, including casting down the drivers of the winds of change.
-Well, they cannot cast down Coronavirus2, can they? disruptive technologies
+As a solutions builder, I’ve experienced two types of business executives during my journey.
+Those who see disruptive technology as a vital future-enhancing tool and those who see it as an unnecessary evil and distraction.
+The first type, whom I call ‘disruptstars,’ embraces it and finds a way to align themselves and their business interests with it.
+Meanwhile, the second type, whom I call ‘disruptnemies,’ finds all means to make it irrelevant, including discouraging the drivers of the winds of change.
+Well, they cannot stop Coronavirus2, can they? disruptive technologies

 Urgent need to change

-In case we haven’t realized it, this novel coronavirus2 has come to tell us what some of us have always known; there is a strong and urgent need for change.
-The digital age, digital connection, global village, and increasingly disruptive technologies are trying to tell us something: be Prepared, you have to change, or events will make you change.
-We have never really heeded the warnings, or we have done so at a pace below the required levels. as a result, we’ve been caught napping.
+If you didn’t realize it, this novel coronavirus2 has come to tell us what some of us have always known; there is a strong and urgent need for change.
+The digital age, digital connection, global village, and increasingly disruptive technologies are trying to tell us something: be prepared, you have to change, or events will make you change.
+We have never really heard the warnings, or we have done so but not as we were supposed to do.
+As a result, we’ve been caught napping.

-I’ve sat down recently with senior executives of Psychology solutions businesses.
-We discussed my current project.
-We are building a SaaS-model technology platform that will digitize psychological tools in understanding customer behavior.
-A novel approach to understanding the WHY factor.
+I’ve sat down recently with senior executives of Psychology solutions businesses to discuss my current project.
+We are building a SaaS-model technology platform that will digitize psychological tools in understanding customer behavior – a novel approach to understanding the WHY factor.
 For instance, why people make decisions, take actions and choose options.
-It is a solution that can be deployed digitally, and with little human contact.
-In addition, it is a solution deployed across verticals with few algorithm differentials.
-Every meeting ended with more and more distruptnemies.
+It is a solution that can be deployed digitally and with little human contact.
+In addition, it is a solution implemented across verticals with few algorithm differentials.
+However, every meeting with them ended with more and more distruptnemies.
 How can this be done?
 Why change the status quo?
 It’s not broken.
 We discussed my current project with them as a learning curve and ideation.

 Coronavirus2 and its accompanying disease, COVID-19, has come to change all that.
-Please be informed that things will never be the same again by the time we get back to normalcy.
-Businesses that will survive have learned real lessons from this global pandemic and therefore, have set their sights on coping mechanisms that protect them all borders.
-With changing consumer behaviors amongst other factors and now far-reaching crises, our world is broken and needs fixing disruptively.
+Please be informed that things will never be the same again.
+Businesses that will survive have learned real lessons from this global pandemic.
+Therefore, they have set their sights on mechanisms that protect them from all borders.
+Above all, the factors, changing consumer behaviors, and now far-reaching crises warn us that our world is broken and needs to be fixed.

 Key survival factors for now and the future change